How to easily fix VPN error 807 [10+ tested methods]

 This is a slightly advanced procedure, and in order to see how to perform it properly, be sure to check your router’s instruction manual and see how to find the required settings.
 Bear in mind that PPTP is required in order for VPN to work, but if you can’t enable it, you can also use SSTP protocol.

 In some instances, VPN error 807 can appear due to your cookies or leftover registry entries that are interfering with your VPN.
-To fix this problem, users are advising to clean your registry, history, and cookies.
+To fix this problem, users advise cleaning your registry, history, and cookies.

 If you’re getting VPN error 807, perhaps the problem is related to your login credentials.
 Sometimes your credentials might not be correct, and that can lead to this and many other errors.
 If you’re getting this error, be sure to check your login credentials and make sure that they are correct.